Bit Pazar shooting

-Bit Pazar Shooting or Bit Pazar Incident took place on 6 November 1992.
+Bit Pazar shooting or Bit Pazar incident took place on 6 November 1992.
 At the time, it was an event that weakened the stability of Macedonia and raised the possibility of an outbreak of armed conflict between ethnic Albanians and Macedonians in the country.

 Background

 Following independence, relations between the Macedonian state and the ethnic Albanian minority were tense due to disagreements over sociopolitical rights.
 Amidst that situation, on 6 November 1992, action was undertaken by Macedonian police against smuggling operations within Bit Pazar, an open marketplace located in the capital city Skopje.

 Shooting

-A series of accounts exist as to what took place thereafter.
+A series of accounts exist as to what took place on 6 November 1992.
 In one rendition, a teenager in Bit Pazar from an Albanian background that sold smuggled cigarettes tried to run away from police during a routine inspection and in the process, stumbled and yelled to say the police were physically attacking him.
-It generated a riot at Bit Pazar, shots were fired and 6 individuals killed.
+It generated a riot at Bit Pazar.

 In another recollection, the teenager was taken by police to a hospital and that he was either treated badly or killed resulting in a group of 2000 people in an angered state to assemble and attempt to enter the medical facility.
 Later, police dressed in riot gear arrived with a support van to stabilise the location.
-Shots were fired from afternoon till nighttime and that protestors were armed with guns and grenades.
-Fatalities included a Macedonian female passerby and an Albanian, whereas 30 individuals became wounded.
+Shots were fired from afternoon until nighttime and protestors were armed with guns and grenades.

-The other versions of the event state that the police arrested some Albanians during their operations in Bit Pazar with the media reporting that a young Albanian male, from the village of Ljuboten, was psychically attacked at a police station resulting in death.
+According to the other versions of the event, the police arrested several Albanians during an operation in Bit Pazar with the news media reporting that a young Albanian male, from the village of Ljuboten, was beaten to death at a police station.
 A group of people angered by the incident later assembled, declared the innocence of the men and demonstrated against discrimination from the state.
 The protest risked breaking out into violence and fueled concerns that armed conflict might occur.
+In the ensuing confrontation due to the incident, police shot and killed 1 Macedonian female civilian and 3 Albanian male civilians.
+36 people were injured.